makerdao/community/governance/polls/MKR Pro-Rata Vesting for former RWF-001 Members - September 5, 2022.md

 ---
 # Poll: MKR Pro-Rata Vesting for former RWF-001 Members - September 5, 2022

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Community.
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday September 5 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, September 5 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**